stephendade/aprilmav/README.md

 - ``--imageFolder``   Save processed images to this folder
 - ``--video``         Output video to port, 0 to disable
 - ``--decimation``    Apriltag decimation.
 Tradeoff against detection speed and accuracy.
+- ``--maxjump=N``     Ignore any frame-to-frame position jumps of more than N cm
+- ``--calframes=N``   Use N image frames at the start to determine the position man and std dev.
+The vehicle must be stationary during this time.
+Only applicable if ``--stddev`` is used
+- ``--averaging=N``   Use a moving average of N frames for determining position and velocity.
+- ``--stddev``        Use a filter than ignores any position jump greater than 2*stddev of the position calibration.

 Captures, processes and localises vehicle position and orientation.
 Sends this in MAVLink format to a connected ArduPilot.